 If you have not yet been seduced by the idea of coming to France for your wedding, here is la piece de résistance: the traditional French wedding cake an impressive pyramid of filled choux buns (chocolate, vanilla or coffee) with a delicate cobweb of caramel spun outside and decorated with fresh flowers, or more traditionally, sugared almonds.

 France is symbolically the country of love and a perfect way to celebrate and begin married life.
 Ensure you prepare any questions that you wish to have answered when visiting venues and research the most suitable area, and please remember you have decided to celebrate in a different country so you will discover that some things are done differently, but that is all part the charm and excitement that France has to offer.

 Château de Lisse is a stunning 14-th century castle in Gascony, set in 450 hectares of luscious landscape.
 The Château is available to hire exclusively for weddings and other events, it offers a magical and fairytale setting to relax, unwind and getaway for your own private wedding.
 Château de Lisse has it’s own exquisite chapel available for weddings.
-To see more, please visit their website, or contact them at 0033 (0)5 62 28 23 88.

 We have lots of great weddings abroad advice on Confetti!